Prompt Engineering Guide

 Why Improving Chain-of-Thought (CoT) Prompting?

-Chain-of-Thought (CoT) prompting was one of the first techniques to apply reasoning steps to LLMs3.
+Chain-of-Thought (CoT) Prompting was one of the first techniques to apply reasoning steps to LLMs.
 It guided the LLM to unfold its reasoning leading to more accurate and interpretable results.

-Zero-Shot Chain-of-Thought (CoT) prompting expanded on this idea by introducing the simple phrase, "Let's think step-by-step," which led to significant performance improvements in multi-step reasoning tasks such as symbolic reasoning, math problems, and logic puzzles4.
+Zero-Shot Chain-of-Thought (CoT) Prompting expanded on this idea by introducing the simple phrase, "Let's think step-by-step," which led to significant performance improvements in multi-step reasoning tasks such as symbolic reasoning, math problems, and logic puzzles.

 However, this method has a few common issues: